aheissenberger/unstorage-driver-aws-s3/README.md

 AWS S3 driver for [unstorage](https://unstorage.unjs.io).

-This driver uses the S3 storage as a key value store.
+This driver uses a S3 bucket as a key value store.

 ## Installation